cambiotraining/bacterial-genomics/materials/02-know_your_bug.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand that there are different ways to approach your analyses depending on which species you're analysing
+- Recognise that there are different ways to approach your analyses depending on which species you're analysing.
+- List the three main questions that should be asked about the organism you are working with, which will determine downstream analyses steps.
+- Describe, at a high-level, the main analyses steps involved in each case.

 :::